Daethos/Daethos/README.md

 ## [Seyr of Daethos](http://ascea.herokuapp.com/)
 ### Hi there 👋 Apologies for the lack of polish on this end, currently working on the 'Seyr [of Daethos]' game repo every day to get it up and running.

-#### [Current Update]: Game is functional for PvP!
-Took a bit of work retooling previous logic for solo gameplay and enhancing the experience via sockets.
+#### [Current Update]: Readme has been written, solo and pvp gameplay working thoroughly.
-#### [Past Update]: Game is operational for social and gameplay testing -- story and pvp still work in progress.
+#### [Past Updates]: Game is functional for PvP via socket.io!
+Game is operational for social and gameplay testing -- story and pvp still work in progress.
 Mobile experience recommended.
-##### Note(s): No built-in readme/tutorial as of 11 November 2022.
-Will work to have that in before Thanksgiving, for general app functionality if not combat.
-[11/23 Update]: Failed to create the readme/tutorial, but as a surprise tradeoff I've managed to create the PvP experience!
+##### Note(s): No built-in tutorial for the gameplay mechanics or combat experience as of 12/1.
+Will work to complete that before Christmas.

 <!--
 **Daethos/Daethos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.